 - Data transfer

-- Automated job that processes requests
+- It can install an automated job that processes requests.

-- See for more information the Data Transfer section
+- See for more information the Data Transfer section.

 - Data breach

-- The from email address, from name, subject, and email body can be customized
+- The from email address, from name, subject, and email body can be customized.

 - Cookie consent

 - The colors and text are customizable and translatable.